toduno/toduno/README.md

 - 👯 I’m looking for opportunities in the **Web Development** field and to collaborate on **Open-source Projects**

-- 👨‍💻 All of my projects are available here
+- 👨‍💻 All of my projects are available here.

 <h4 align='left'>Interests:</h4>